AlexanderLabWHOI/EUKulele/docs/source/install.rst

     EUKulele --mets_or_mags <choice of data type> --sample_dir <where samples are located>

 In which case ``EUKulele`` would be run with mostly parameter defaults and using the MMETSP database, by default.
+Following execution of this command, ``EUKulele`` will automatically download the default MMETSP database, assign taxonomy to specific contigs using an LCA approach, run transdecoder, and BUSCO.

+# SKH: This would be a good spot for a figure describing the default workflow.

 ``EUKulele`` may also be run as a module within Python.
 Include the phrase ``import EUKulele`` in the header of a Python file.
 Then, you may execute ``EUKulele`` using::